-The volleyball program at TGS has earned eight district championships under Hollie’s leadership and finished as regional runners up in 2007, 2008, 2014, and 2015.
-The team were regional champions in 2013 and again in 2016.
-In 2013 they finished in the final four of the FHSAA state tournament and in 2016 they were state runners up.
+The volleyball program at TGS has earned nine district championships under Hollie’s leadership and finished as regional runners up in 2007, 2008, 2014, and 2015.
+The team was regional champions in 2013, 2016, and 2017.
+In 2013 it finished in the final four of the FHSAA state tournament and in 2016 and 2017 was state runners up.
 Hollie started the Geneva sand volleyball program in 2017 and she is looking forward to growing the program after a very competitive inaugural season.
 Her husband Jackson Benjumea is the head coach.

 Hollie is a member of the American Volleyball Coaches Association and started playing amateur/professional beach volleyball in 2008.
 She is also a member of Florida Athletic Coaches Association, is certified in K–12 Physical Education, and a member of America Alliance for Health, Physical Education, Recreation, and Dance.
 In 2013, Hollie was the grammar school recipient of the Paideia Award for Teaching, an award that recognizes excellence in teaching.
 She is passionate about health and fitness and helping others live a healthy lifestyle.
 She enjoys participating in a variety of sports and activities.
-She is married to Jackson Benjumea and they have one daughter named Cassia and a son due December 2018.
+She is married to Jackson Benjumea and they have a daughter named Cassia and a son due December 2018.

 Jackson Benjumea has served as the head beach volleyball coach at Geneva since the inception of the program in 2017.
 He began his beach career in Miami where he trained with Gaston Macau.
 Jackson played in several AVP qualifiers and has played in the professional east coast circuit since 2000.
 Jackson played with and against several professional beach players such as Phil Dalhauser, Nick Lucena, Steve Grotowski, and Hudson Bates.
 He has a passion for teaching the sport and volunteered as the UCF men’s club coach in 2015.
 He has worked with people of all ages and backgrounds to help them grow in the fundamentals and knowledge of the game.
 Coach Benjumea continues to play locally with tours such as Volleyamerica and Dig The Beach, and is excited about growing the game at the high school level.